Chase the Flood.

 right now.

-The question is not whether disruption is coming.
-It is already here.
-The question is whether your leaders will stand at the door watching the water rise, or draw the line and find higher ground.
+The question isn’t whether your people are in a flood.
+They are.
+The question is whether your leaders will stand at the door watching the water rise, or make the decision to move.

 Chase the Flood is the keynote for the second group.
-It is not about surviving AI.
-It is about leading the people who are afraid of it, and coming out with a framework they can use Monday morning.
+It’s not about surviving one specific disruption.
+It’s about building the leadership capacity to move through any of them, and coming out with a framework your people can use Monday morning.

 “She took a horrible personal tragedy and used it as a hook anecdote for her speech relating it perfectly to issues we have with technology and AI.”